Yes, we offer classes for End Users and Contractors that are both structured curriculum or custom. Please see our training page for more details

 Oftentimes we are able to ship directly from the manufacture to shorten the lead time.
 When ordering, be sure to let us know if you would like us to try to drop ship.

-No, we currently only ship to the U.S. and Canada.
+No, we currently only ship inside of the United States.

 Sure, give us a call!